Virtual Quantum Markov Chains: Virtual quantum Markov chains

+is a special case of the condition in~\cite[Theorem 8]{Holz_pfel_2018}.
+Notably, Eq.~\eqref{Eq:OSR_equiv} is equivalent to $\ker\RecB=\ker\RecBC$ provided in Theorem~\ref{thm:main_necc_suff} as $\ker\RecBC\subseteq\ker\RecB$ always holds.
+Both conditions characterize when a state $\rho_{ABC}$ is a virtual quantum Markov chain.
+A similar criterion was also established for the reconstruction of quantum states that are well approximated by matrix product operators~\cite{Baumgratz_2013}.
+However, our contribution here is to further extend the result in~\cite[Theorem 8]{Holz_pfel_2018} to the existence of an HPTP recovery map for the partial trace operation.
+This HPTP property, inspired by probabilistic error cancellation techniques in quantum error mitigation~\cite{Temme2017}, is physically more relevant than general linear maps and leads to several important properties that we explore in subsequent sections. \end{remark}

-Theorem~\ref{thm:main_necc_suff} actually provides an easy-to-check criterion for a state being a VQMC.
-A straightforward sufficient condition arises: if $\left\{Q_{B}^{(ij)}\right\}_{ij}$ for a state $\rho_{ABC}$ is linear independent, then $\rho_{ABC}$ is a VQMC.
-Utilizing this theorem, we reveal that the collection of virtual quantum Markov chains does not constitute a convex set. \begin{shaded} \begin{proposition} The set of all virtual quantum Markov chains is non-convex. \end{proposition} \end{shaded} \begin{proof} Consider the following two tripartite quantum states
+Theorem~\ref{thm:main_necc_suff} provides an easy-to-check criterion for a state being a VQMC.
+A straightforward sufficient condition arises: if $\big\{Q_{B}^{(ij)}\big\}_{ij}$ for a state $\rho_{ABC}$ is linear independent, then $\rho_{ABC}$ is a VQMC.
+Utilizing this theorem, we reveal that the collection of virtual quantum Markov chains does not constitute a convex set.